SpaceX CRS-17

 SpaceX CRS-17, also known as SpX-17, was a Commercial Resupply Services mission (CRS) to the International Space Station that was launched aboard a Falcon 9 rocket on 4 May 2019.
 The mission was contracted by NASA and was flown by SpaceX.
+An umbilical connection from the strongback remained attached to the spacecraft and is visible in photos taken of it approaching & attached to the ISS.

 Launch schedule history

 In February 2016, it was announced that NASA had awarded a contract extension to SpaceX for five additional CRS missions (CRS-16 to CRS-20).
 In June 2016, a NASA Inspector General report had this mission manifested for October 2018, but by January 2019 this had been pushed back to April 2019.

 Due to a Dragon 2 test anomaly on 20 April 2019, SpaceX needed to acquire a permit to allow landing on the drone ship, "Of Course I Still Love You".
 The ship was stationed just 28 km downrange "to ensure the integrity of the area and preserve valuable information".

+The scheduled launch on 30 April 2019 was delayed to 3 May, due to problems with the space station's electrical power system.
+This launch was further delayed to 4 May due to electrical issues aboard Of Course I Still Love You.

 Primary payload

 Total weight of the cargo on the CRS-17 mission was 2482 kg, consisting of 1517 kg in the pressurized section and 965 kg in the unpressurized section.

 Cargo in unpressurized section included the Orbiting Carbon Observatory 3 (OCO-3) and STP-H6.